Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Numerical Results

 It is important to emphasize that the lattice acceleration parameters were chosen so that a total of $190$ momentum kicks are expected in the adiabatic limit.
 Therefore, observing a dominant peak centered around $k = 190\,k_L$ is consistent with this target but does not, by itself, indicate adiabaticity.

-For short loading durations ($t_L < 0.3$ ms), significant population is transferred into neighboring momentum states ($\pm 2\hbar k_L$), indicating non-adiabatic excitations.
-As $t_L$ increases, the side peaks are suppressed, and the distribution narrows around a central momentum $k = 190\, k_L$, reflecting adiabatic dynamics and the emergence of a narrow, spectrally pure momentum distribution.
+For short loading durations ($t_L < 0.3$ ms), significant population is transferred into neighboring momentum states ($\pm 2\hbar k_L$), located on either side of the target momentum class, indicating non-adiabatic excitations.
+The physical origin of this phenomenon, linked to intra-site breathing dynamics, is analyzed in detail in Sections \ref{sec:model} and \ref{sec:monochromaticity}.
+As $t_L$ increases, the side peaks are suppressed, and the distribution narrows around a central momentum $k = 190\,k_L$, reflecting adiabatic dynamics and the emergence of a narrow, spectrally pure momentum distribution.

 The transition toward adiabatic transport becomes clearly established for loading durations exceeding $0.4$\,ms, corresponding to approximately 60 times the characteristic breathing period of a lattice well ($\pi/\omega_{\mathrm{OL}} \simeq 6.3~\mu$s).
 In this regime, the side peaks in the momentum distribution are fully suppressed, and the population concentrates in a single, narrow momentum component.
 This confirms that sufficiently slow loading ensures minimal excitation and optimal spectral purity.
 The ability to prepare condensates in such well-defined momentum states is essential for high-fidelity quantum control in lattice-based experiments.